Plato

 “For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.”
 (Romans 1:20)

 The invisible things are clearly seen through the things that are made.
 The creation points to the Creator.
-Not to the clock.
 I say this as someone who has opinions on the mechanism.
 I believe God created directly and intentionally.
 I believe DNA is authored code, as I argued in the previous chapter.
 I believe the evidence for design in the natural world is overwhelming.
 But I refuse to make the mechanism a test of fellowship or a primary article of faith, because the Bible doesn’t make it one.
 Genesis 1 is not a science textbook.
-It’s a hymn of authorship.
+It’s a declaration of authorship.
 And the Author deserves more than our arguments about His methods.

 I addressed this in the previous chapter, but it bears repeating in the context of creation specifically.
 DNA is not the product of random processes.
 It is authored code.
 And the Author is not a “designer” in the intelligent design sense, standing outside the machine and tinkering with it.
 The Author is a Mind actively thinking the code into existence at every moment.